About Deer Crossings and Hurricane Seasons0

 - FL Senate Considering Bill to Ban Local Bans on Fracking

 - Poll Politics and the Misleading of the American Electorate

 - Brian Williams and the Price of Hubris

 - Campaign 2018 Update: Bill Nelson vs. Rick Scott

 - Milwaukee Air Show Thunders Across Wisconsin Skies

-- Ben Carson’s Daily Crises Continue After the Doctor Takes a Licking in Iowa
+- Ben Carson’s Daily Crises Continue as the Dr. Takes a Licking in Iowa

 - Republican Party Chorus Line: The Clown Car is Now a Party Bus